Exact orbifold fillings of contact manifolds

 Continuing the argument, we conclude that there are integers $c_{i,j}$ for $i\le k-j$ and $1\le j\le k-1$ such that

 Lastly, we claim that $\eta_{S^1}(x)=k!$; this would conclude the proof by \Cref{prop:restriction}.
-Note that $\eta_{S^1}$ is defined by counting parametrized analogues of $\cM_{x,q}$ \eqref{eqn:moduli_q} for $q$ any smooth point constraint (which can be chosen at the boundary).
 Following the notion in \cite{dilation}, let $\{\delta_{+,0}^m\}$ denote the part of $S^1$-structure going from the positive cochain complex to the zero cochain complex.
 We then have

-Therefore the fact that $\eta_{S^1}((k-1)!\check{\gamma}_0^i)=k!$ follows from the fact that $\#\cM_{\check{\gamma}^k_0,q}=k$ \cite[Proposition 3.1 Step 3]{Zho} for a point $q$ in the boundary.
-It is important to note that by \cite[Remark 2.13]{Zho}\footnote{ It is explained in \cite[Remark 2.13]{Zho} that $\cM_{\check{\gamma}^k_0,q}$ is contained in the symplectization after neck-stretching in a pure SFT setup.
+Therefore the fact that $\eta_{S^1}((k-1)!\check{\gamma}_0^k )=k!$ follows from the fact that $\#\cM_{\check{\gamma}^k_0,q}=k$ \cite[Proposition 3.1 Step 3]{Zho} for a point $q$ in the boundary.
+(Note that, by \cite[Remark 2.13]{Zho}\footnote{ It is explained in \cite[Remark 2.13]{Zho} that $\cM_{\check{\gamma}^k_0,q}$ is contained in the symplectization after neck-stretching in a pure SFT setup.
 What was not noticed there is that, with the autonomous Hamiltonian setup in \cite{Zho}, the contact energy (used before \cite[Propositon 2.11]{Zho}) is again non-negative and is zero iff the curve is contained in the image of a Reeb trajectory times $\RR$.
-Therefore the argument in \cite[Remark 2.13]{Zho} holds for the setup with autonomous Hamiltonians that only depends on $r$. } such property requires only $n\ge 2$, and not necessarily $k<n$.
-We also need to argue that $\langle \delta^{m}_{+,0}(\check{\gamma}^l_0), 1 \rangle=0$ for $m\ge 1$ and $l<k$.
-We can apply neck-stretching to the relevant moduli spaces, since $\check{\gamma}^l_0$ is not contractible in the boundary.
-By the same argument of \cite[Proposition 3.1 Step 4]{Zho}, in the limit case we get a SFT building whose top level has negative punctures asymptotic to orbits $\{\gamma^{i_1}_0,\ldots,\gamma^{i_s}_0\}$ with $\sum_j i_j =l$.
+Therefore the argument in \cite[Remark 2.13]{Zho} holds for the setup with autonomous Hamiltonians that only depends on $r$. }, such property requires only $n\ge 2$, and not necessarily $k<n$.)
+We now need to argue that $\langle \delta^{m}_{+,0}(\check{\gamma}^l_0), 1 \rangle=0$ for $m\ge 1$ and $l<k$.

-Then, by the same argument of \cite[Remark 2.13]{Zho}, such curve has zero contact energy, hence is contained in a trivial cylinder.
+For this, we apply neck-stretching to the relevant moduli spaces.
+Ssince $\check{\gamma}^l_0$ is not contractible in the boundary, by the same argument of \cite[Proposition 3.1 Step 4]{Zho}, in the limit case we get a SFT building whose top level has negative punctures asymptotic to orbits $\{\gamma^{i_1}_0,\ldots,\gamma^{i_s}_0\}$ with $\sum_j i_j =l$.
+Then, by the same argument of \cite[Remark 2.13]{Zho}, such curve can be seen to have zero contact energy, hence it is contained in a trivial cylinder.
 Therefore, by choosing a generic $q$, one can prove that $\langle \delta^{m}_{+,0}(\check{\gamma}^l_0), 1\rangle=0$ for $m\ge 1$ and $l<k$, thus concluding the proof. \end{proof}